TheTimKiely/SafeToSwim/README.md

 1. Install Expo on your phone from Google Play or the iOS App Store.
 2. Install the Expo NPM module globally.  https://expo.io/learn
 3. cd into app/safe-to-swim.
+4. On iOS :
+      1. Execute `exp start --send-to <your phone number or email>`
+      2. Open the  link you receive via text message or email.
+5. On Android :
-4. Execute `exp start`
+      1. Execute `exp start`
-5. Scan the resulting QR code with the Expo app on your phone.
+      2. Scan the resulting QR code with the Expo app on your phone.

 ## Roadmap
 1) Identify algae blooms